Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Concluding Remarks}

 The reported solutions show the potential of using {ML}-based approaches for synchronization in {MC}.
 Their ability to adapt to the highly dynamic environments of {MC} channels allows smart synchronizers to outperform other synchronization approaches in real-world settings.
-While existing solutions employ only \ac{RL} approaches and \ac{RNN} structures, research integrating different network structures and attention models is rife with opportunities.
-As we integrate {MC} into the \ac{HCS} for precision medicine applications, {ML}-based approaches offer the next step in synchronizing the workflow of different parts of the application within the ever-changing environment of the human body.
+While existing solutions employ only \ac{RL} approaches and \ac{RNN} structures, research integrating diverse network architectures and attention mechanisms is rife with opportunities.
+Besides, as we integrate {MC} into the \ac{HCS} for precision medicine applications, {ML}-based approaches offer the next step toward synchronizing workflows within the ever-changing human body environment.